architect/architect/doc/deploy.md

 Deploy will also reset individual lambda function dependencies based on the dependency manifest currently present (i.e. `node_modules/` to the contents of the local `package-lock.json`).

 Deploy will _not_ delete remote static assets from S3 that are not present locally in `public/` _unless the `--delete` flag is specified_.
+Deploy will only upload local files that have changed (have a newer last modified time locally than on S3).

 ## Example Usage